 If people can’t find you online, you will be skipped over.
-How else is a voter suppose to learn about you, your platform and stance on different issues?
+How else is a voter supposed to learn about you, your platform and stance on different issues?
 Your website is the one place during your campaign that you control 100% of the messaging.
 A pretty important thing in today’s world of social media and live streaming.

 If you truly care enough about your community and your causes to run for an elected office, then please care enough to build and use a website.
 If you can’t be troubled to do that, well, it says a lot about your personal brand and frankly, your commitment to your campaign.

 As you integrate your brand online, here are some DOs and DON’Ts to help your website help you as a candidate.

 A mobile responsive website is one that displays well on any device, especially a smartphone.
 As voters, when we see your campaign signs or hear your name during a conversation for the first time, we may be compelled to look you up.

 Generally speaking, we’ll do this with whatever device we happen to be in front of us at the time, which most likely will be our phones.
 Having a site that allows you to convey your message on any device is a huge bonus for you.

 Unfortunately, 7 candidates did not have mobile responsive websites.
 This is No Bueno.

 This should be common sense, but as Michael Merrill told me, common sense is really not all that common.
 So, let me be very clear on this point.
 If you run for office in the future, please put an issues page on your site.